How To Check Database Size In Oracle

 Database Size in Oracle in GB

-Database size is calculated in bytes in the oracle database but you convert the value of bytes in gigabytes (GB) by dividing the bytes 3 times by 1024.
+Database size is calculated in bytes in the Oracle database, but you convert the value of bytes in gigabytes (GB) by dividing the bytes 3 times by 1024.

-Divide the oracle database size value in bytes by 1024 x 1024 x1024 to get the oracle database size in Gigabytes (GB).
+Divide the Oracle database size value in bytes by 1024 x 1024 x1024 to get the Oracle database size in Gigabytes (GB).

-In our previous section – Full Database Size in Oracle we have demonstrated an example where the size of the database is calculated in GB.
+In our previous sectionFull Database Size in Oracle, we demonstrated an example where the database size is calculated in GB.

 Database size in oracle 12c